sachinmyneni/jekyll-now/_posts/2020-06-28-Scraping-crime-data.md

    As of the writing of this page I am at around 885,000 lines in the CSV file (Huntington, West Virginia, 2010)
 1. WIP: The next plan is to break down the CSV by state so that scanning for existing records does not take a long time in future restarts.

+All this is in my fundata repo.
+Not really "fun" per se.. but I am hoping I can work on more ... positive things in the future.